Rod Wave discography

-The discography of American rapper and singer Rod Wave consists of six studio albums, five mixtapes, one extended play, and forty-seven singles (including four as a featured artist).
+The discography of American rapper and singer Rod Wave consists of seven studio albums, five mixtapes, one extended play, and forty-seven singles (including four as a featured artist).
 His music has been released on record labels Alamo Records, Geffen Records, and Interscope Records, along with subsidiaries Hit House Entertainment.
 With over 60 million digital units sold in the United States, he is among the highest certified artists in the United States.
-Rod Wave has achieved three number-one albums on the Billboard 200 and seven top-twenty entries on the Billboard Hot 100. he is the only artist (other than Taylor Swift) to debut a chart-topping solo album each year from 2021 to 2023 and is the only rapper to have achieved a platinum album each year from 2019 to 2023.
+Rod Wave has achieved three number-one albums on the Billboard 200 and seven top-twenty entries on the Billboard Hot 100. he is the only artist (other than Taylor Swift) to debut a chart-topping solo album each year from 2021 to 2023 and is the only rapper to have achieved a platinum album each year from 2019 to 2025.

 After signing with Alamo Records in 2018, Green released three mixtapes, Hunger Games 2 (2018), Hunger Games 3 (2018), and PTSD (2019), before the release of his debut studio album, Ghetto Gospel (2019), his first appearance on the Billboard 200 at #10.
 The album was later certified platinum by the Recording Industry Association of America (RIAA).
 Ghetto Gospel was preceded by three singles, "Heart on Ice", "Cuban Links" featuring Kevin Gates, and "Close Enough to Hurt".
-The former two peaked at numbers 25 and 92 on the US Billboard Hot 100, respectively, and became certified 4× platinum and platinum by the Recording Industry Association of America (RIAA).
+The former two peaked at numbers 25 and 92 on the US Billboard Hot 100, respectively, and became certified 5× platinum and platinum by the Recording Industry Association of America (RIAA).
 In April 2020, Green released his sophomore studio album, Pray 4 Love.
-The album debuted at #2 on the Billboard 200, and later became certified platinum by the RIAA and gold by Music Canada.
+The album debuted at #2 on the Billboard 200, and later certified double platinum by the RIAA and gold by Music Canada.
 The album produced the 3× platinum single, "Girl of My Dreams", alongside Green's viral track, "Rags2Riches" featuring ATR Son Son or a remix featuring Lil Baby.
-The track was certified 4× platinum by the RIAA and peaked at number 12 on the Billboard Hot 100.
+The track was certified 5× platinum by the RIAA and peaked at number 12 on the Billboard Hot 100.
 In May 2020, Green signed a global co-publishing deal with Sony Music Publishing (formerly Sony/ATV publishing).